ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/README.md

 `paltepuk` - my house, home.

-Paltepuk is my personal website, and also the server that runs it.
+paltepuk is my personal website, and also the server that runs it.
 This repository contains the website itself and the NixOS configuration for the server.